Kunozuri/zrsmyley-m001-b2025/README.md

                 CONTINUE

-#            # [PS: I HAVE NO IDEA WHY I MADE THIS] CHECK if there's a new low for Inducement refinance
-#            IF current point is not lower than low and inducement but higher than previous low:
-#                SET inducement as the current point
-#                CONTINUE

             # APPEND SMCstructure low as CHOCH, high as BOS
-            IF current point is lower than inducement and low and higher than previous low:
+            IF current point is lower than inducement and higher than previous low:
-                APPEND inducement to SMCstructure as inducement
+                APPEND inducement to structure record
-                APPEND high to SMCstructure as high
+                APPEND high to structure record
-                APPEND lower low to SMCstructure as low
+                APPEND lower low to structure record

-            IF
+                APPEND direction to structure record

        # TRAVERS downtrend structure
+        IF trend direction is bearish:

+            #CHECK the current structure record, if its not empty means it already took inducement.
+            IF structure record not empty:

+                # IDENTIFY if its change of character, and change the direction
+                IF trend direction is bearish and current pointer is lower than current structure record index high:
+                    SET trend direction to bullish
+                    # NOTE: if the trend don't change then its a break of structure

+                ADD space to structure record
+                INCREMENT structure record counter
+                CONTINUE

+            # IGNORE invalid point but set it as potential inducement marked as high, well be adjusted later.
+            IF current point is higher than low pointer and lower than inducement:

+                # SET low if its the first boot of the program
+                IF high is higher than inducement and high is not the same as previous high:
+                    SET current point as high
+                    CONTINUE

+                # SET the low to lower preventing internal structures
+                IF current point not lower than high:
+                    SET current point as high

+                CONTINUE

+            # IF schematic point formed lower low and adjust the inducement we talk about, if there is.
-        IF current point lower than high pointer:
+            IF current point is lower than low:
+                SET low as previous low
-            SET current pointer as low
+                SET current point as low

-        # MARK possible inducement
+                IF high is lower than inducement:
+                    SET high as inducement

+                CONTINUE

+            # APPEND SMCstructure high as CHOCH, low as BOS
+            IF current point is higher than inducement and lower than previous high:
+                APPEND inducement to structure record
+                APPEND low to structure record
+                APPEND higher high to structure record
+                APPEND direction to structure record

+    RETURN structure record